-STRATEGY 37 Promote and facilitate private sector investment opportunities
+STRATEGY 39 Promote and facilitate private sector investment opportunities

+ACTION 39.1 Establish an online prospectus for investment in Greater Shepparton's visitor economy.
+Key projects include:

+- Quality motel in Tatura to service the business, conference and events market;

+- High quality accommodation in Shepparton

+- Tourist Parks and group accommodation;

-- ACTION 37.1 Establish on online prospectus for investment in Greater Shepparton's visitor economy.
-Key projects include: - 4 4.5 Star internationally branded high quality hotel or motel including a large format batel in Shepparton; - Quality motel in Tatura to service the business, conference and events market; - Nature based accommodation/resort leveraging the river and parklands; - Agricultural and farm stay accommodation; - Bed and breakfast/guesthause in small tawnships; - A low cost accommodation facility for backpackers; - Houses or thee bedraom accommodation options for long stage business and events visitors; - Holiday leisure tourist park. - ACTION 37.2 Utilise the small business grants program for attracting new small business start-ups or expansions which demonstrate the delivery of contemporary and quality food, dining, entertainment and farm gate attractions in tawns and in the rural area.
-This may include: - Quality bars and restaurants - Microbrewery - Distillery - Farm gate cafes and produce store
+- Nature based accommodation;

+- Agricultural and farm stay accommodation;

+- Bed and breakfast/guesthouse in small townships;

+- A low-cost accommodation facility for backpackers;

+- Houses or thee bedroom accommodation options for long stage business and events visitors;

+- Holiday leisure tourist park.

+ACTION 39.2 Utilise the small business grants program for attracting new small business start-ups or expansions which demonstrate the delivery of contemporary and quality food, dining, entertainment, and farm gate attractions in towns and in the rural area.
+This may include:

+- Quality bars and restaurants

+- Microbrewery

+- Distillery

+• Farm gate cafes and produce store capitalising on paddock-to-plate

-- ACTION 37.3 Promote Greater Sheppartan's grants program and apportunities in the Melbourne market, targeted to the food and craft sector.
-Examples include Gourmet Traveller, Brewers Association. - STRATEGY 38 Promote the development of food tourism leveraging from Greater Shepparton's agricultural strengths - ACTION 38.1 Encourage the use of local produce in restaurants and cafes by: - Preparing an information kit for local producers in canjunction with existing local produce stores promoting apportunities to sell locally - Develop a local produce branding program through the region to gain operator support (the load fassichers brand may be leveraged for the region) - ACTION 38.2 Integrate the existing farm-gate tour route within a new destination website (the Bellarine Taste Trail website may be used as a good example).
-Develop new digital current to promote the route. - ACTION 38.3 Work with SPC to progress the development of a food hub in Kidstown.
+ACTION 39.3 Promote Greater Shepparton's grants program and opportunities in the Melbourne market, targeted to the food and craft sector.
+Examples include Gourmet Traveller, Brewers Association.

+STRATEGY 40 Promote the development of food tourism leveraging from Greater Shepparton's agricultural strengths

+ACTION 40.1 Encourage the use of local produce in restaurants and cafes by:

+- Preparing an information kit for local producers in conjunction with existing local produce stores promoting opportunities to sell locally - Develop a local produce branding program through the region to gain operator support (the food fossickers brand may be leveraged for the region); - Encouraging the use of native and indigenous ingredients. - ACTION 40.2 Integrate the existing farm-gate tour route within a new destination website (the Bellarine Taste Trail website may be used as a good example).
+Develop new digital content to promote the route. - ACTION 40.3 Work with SPC to progress the development of a food hub in Kidstown.
 This may include a mixture of interpretative and educational experiences which highlight the local food journey.